-SIL pays for support workers to provide all the person-to-person supports you need to live independently and access the community.
-If you think of all the personal assistance you require to complete everyday activities in a 24-hour period, they're the things likely to be covered by SIL.
+SIL pays for support workers to provide all the assistance you need to live independently and access the community.
+If you think of all the supports you require to complete everyday activities in a 24-hour period, they're the things likely to be covered by SIL.